-All University halls of residence have their own wardennial team, who live within the hall and are trained and available to support students in a range of matters – from advice on academic matters, through to first aid.
+All University halls of residence have their own wardennial team who live within the hall and are trained to support students in a range of matters – from advice on academic matters through to first aid.
 New students will meet their warden and team of assistant wardens during their moving in weekend.

 Student Accommodation Services